dtekcth/DtekPortalen/README.md

 ## Reqs

-GHC 7.8.3 och modern Cabal
+GHC 7.8.3 and modern Cabal

     $ ghc --version
     The Glorious Glasgow Haskell Compilation System, version 7.8.3
     $ cabal --version
     cabal-install version 1.20.0.3

+We use SQLite3 for dev and Postgres for production.

-## Installation
+## Hacking

 Get the code